 International Image Interoperability Framework (IIIF): what is it and why should my archives adopt it?

 Many library, museum, gallery, and archives institutions invest resources to digitise and present their records online.
 This workshop will introduce an important standard when considering the presentation and delivery of digitized archives and special collections - the International Image Interoperability Framework (IIIF).
 IIIF (https://iiif.io) is a set of tools, standards, and a community of practice that make digital images interoperable.
 This workshop does not require a technical background or technical expertise.
-It will provide an introduction to IIIF and how it can be used in archivists' professional practice along with hands on activities to learn about IIIF.
+It will provide an introduction to IIIF and how it can be used in archivists' professional practice.
 The workshop will also provide context for archives that want to use IIIF by demoing its use at the University of Toronto, in addition to examples of other archives making use of this framework.
-The workshop will guide participants through hands-on activities such as manipulating IIIF images, modifying IIIF presentation manifests, and finding IIIF content.
-The workshop will provide details about the existing IIIF community, including the IIIF archives interest group.
-The workshop will close with a brief facilitated discussion about how archives can consider adopting the IIIF standard and the technology they can use to support this work.
+The workshop will guide participants through a basic understanding of IIIF, how to identify IIIF images, how to reuse IIIF manifests in IIIF tools, and why IIIF can help Canadian archives.
+The workshop will provide details about the existing IIIF community and where archivists can look for more information about IIIF.
+It will close with a brief facilitated discussion about how archives can consider adopting the IIIF standard and the technology they can use to support this work.

 Kelli Babcock has been the Digital Initiatives Librarian with the University of Toronto Libraries since 2013.
 In this role, she coordinates the Collections Uof T and Discover Archives services, in addition to other legacy digital projects.
 Kelli graduated with an MLIS from McGill University with a specialization in archives in 2011.
 She has served as president for the Archives Association of Ontario and is currently a member of the AtoM 3 Roadmap Committee.
 Her current research interests include sustainability issues in library and archives technology, and simple "discoverability" best practices for surfacing online digital collections and finding aids for users.